MakinaHQ/makina-core/SPECIFICATIONS.md

 ### Caliber

-The `Caliber` contract is the execution engine from which assets are deployed to external protocols.
+The `Caliber` contract serves as the execution engine, responsible for deploying assets to external protocols.
+On the hub chain, the Machine communicates directly with its associated hub Caliber.
+Additional Caliber instances can be deployed on spoke chains to expand the protocol across networks.

-### Mailboxes

-Data passing and fund transfers between calibers and machines is managed by mailboxes.

-- For hub calibers, a single `HubDualMailbox` is used to handle communication between a machine and a caliber.
-- For spoke calibers, a `SpokeMachineMailbox` (deployed on the hub chain) communicates with an associated `SpokeCaliberMailbox` (deployed on the same spoke chain as their associated caliber) via bridging of message and funds.
+#### Mailbox

+Cross-chain communication between the hub Machine and spoke Calibers is facilitated through `CaliberMailbox` contracts.
+Each spoke Caliber is deployed alongside a `CaliberMailbox` on its respective spoke chain.
+These mailbox contracts enable spoke Calibers to communicate asynchronously with the hub Machine, coordinating and tracking cross-chain fund transfers initiated or received by the Caliber.

 #### Instructions